jorendorff/js-loaders/scripts/README.md

-# How to run render.py
+# How to run these scripts

 You will need Python 2.7 and virtualenv.